benwhalley/just-enough-r/docs/working-with-dataframes.md

 ## 7 19.7   6 145.0 175 3.62 2.770 15.50  0  1    5    6
 ```

-Here we used the `filter` function to select rows matching a particular criteria: in this case, that `cyl==6`.
-We can match two criteria at once if needed[^notesonoperators]:
+The `filter` function selects rows matching criteria you set: in this case, that `cyl==6`.
+We can match two criteria at once if needed:

 ```r